pedrozadotdev/pocketblocks/docs/en/build-apps/module.md

 ### Event

 Events are used to transfer signals from a module to external apps, such as defining `orderPlaced` `OrderModified` events for an order management module.
-You can add and fire events within a module, and deal with them using [event-handlers.md](event-handlers.md "mention") externally.
+You can add and fire events within a module, and deal with them using [event handlers](event-handlers.md) externally.

 #### Add a new event